Homeschool Convention Bloggers and What You Need to Know

 If you are a new blogger and want to work with companies, find someone who can mentor you.
 Shadow them.
 Take note of how they approach vendors in real life and online.

 If you are an experienced blogger, share with a newbie.
 Help them learn by mentoring.
-And while they will still make mistakes, you can help them overcome many obstacles and at the same time help maintain integrity in the world of Homeschool Bloggers
+And while they will still make mistakes, you can help them overcome many obstacles and at the same time help maintain integrity in the world of homeschool bloggers

 In the end…each of us needs to remember, we represent the whole.
 Every time you approach a company, you are showing companies what it is like to work with bloggers.
 Proceed with dignity, love and humility, as well as professionalism.